aidan959/Tokyo-3/readme.md

 * Item 2

 # What I am most proud of in the assignment
+Aidan:
+Learned many new techniques in 3d modelling and how to do basic animation in Godot.

 # What I learned
+Learned many features of the godot engine

 # Proposal submitted earlier can go here: